g0ldyy/comet/README.md

 # Features
 - The first Stremio addon to Proxy Debrid Streams to allow use of the Debrid Service on multiple IPs at the same time on the same account!
-- IP-Based Max Connection Limit and Dashboard for Debrid Stream Proxier
+- IP-Based Max Connection Limit
+- Administration Dashboard with Bandwidth Manager, Metrics and more...
 - Jackett and Prowlarr support (change the `INDEXER_MANAGER_TYPE` environment variable to `jackett` or `prowlarr`)
 - [Zilean](https://github.com/iPromKnight/zilean) ([DMM](https://hashlists.debridmediamanager.com/) Scraper) support for even more results
 - [Torrentio](https://torrentio.strem.fun/) Scraper